 As our children grow up there are so many milestones we celebrate!
 (Of course, we have personalized ornaments for all of them!)
 It’s walking, talking, potty training.
 Riding a tricycle, then a two-wheeler.
 First Day of School.
 First lost a tooth.
 Then Braces!
 Each little step moving through childhood toward becoming grown-up is acknowledged along the way with pride and fun traditions.

-Your Child is All Grow Up with a License!
+Your Child is All Grown Up with a Drivers License!

 Many of these milestones are more important to the parents than they are to the child.
 But when it comes to getting a Driver’s License, that’s a big one – for that is long anticipated, studied for, practiced for, and really is one of the first true steps to independence.
 That’s why we have special personalized driver’s license Christmas ornaments to mark this occasion.
 The ornament is a picture of a driver’s license, with a girl or boy’s head on it, and a big car key!
 We add the name and the year, and the state to make it like a real driver’s license.